projectriff/riff/docs/riff_service_create.md

-      --image name[:tag]       the name[:tag] reference of an image containing the application/function -i, --input channel          name of the service's input channel, if any -n, --namespace namespace    the namespace of the service and any namespaced resources specified
+      --image name[:tag]       the name[:tag] reference of an image containing the application/function -i, --input channel          name of the service's input channel, if any -n, --namespace namespace    the namespace of the service and any namespaced resources specified -o, --output channel         name of the service's output channel, if any
 ```

 ### Options inherited from parent commands